operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 This structure can be used to construct a CEL expression for generic constraint.
 See [Generic Constraint](#generic-constraint) for more information.

-Note: `properties.yaml` is supported in `0.17.4+` versions of OLM.
+Note: `properties.yaml` is supported in `1.17.4+` versions of OPM.

 ## Declaring Dependencies

+Required dependencies are statically defined in the operator bundle one of two ways:
+- `dependencies.yaml` file
+- `properties.yaml` file (supported by `1.17.4+ versions of OPM)

-Dependencies are declared by including a `dependencies.yaml` file in the `metadata` directory of the operator bundle.
+Each of these files can be included in the `metadata` directory of the operator bundle.
 For more information on bundles and the their format, see the [bundle docs](https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md).

-Currently, these types of constraints are supported:
+Currently, these types of constraints are supported in the `dependencies.yaml` file:

 - `olm.gvk` - declare a requirement on an API <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->
 - `olm.package` - declare a requirement on a specific package / version range <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->